 Certain health conditions may also be related to dysuria.
 When the immune system is weakened, such as in cases of diabetes, pregnancy, autoimmune disease, HIV, or cancer, you may be more susceptible to certain causes of urinary pain, such as urinary tract infections and yeast infections.
-You may also be more vulnerable to contracting STIs.
+You may also be more vulnerable to contracting a sexually transmitted disease.

 Other causes of dysuria, such as atrophic urethritis and an enlarged prostate, may be related to hormonal changes and aging.